 Decorating for Clients with Asthma or Allergies

 Spring allergies are here!
 Since we spend a third of our lives in bed, it’s best to create a sleeping environment that supports our health and wellness.
-This includes minimizing pollen, dust and allergens that, unfortunately, accompany the flowers that have started to bloom in my lovely corner of Vermont.
+This includes minimizing pollen and allergens that, unfortunately, accompany spring’s arrival.

 When we step out of bed on a chilly Vermont morning, our feet enjoy being greeted by a cozy carpet.
 But in reality carpeting is terrible for asthma and allergy sufferers.
 Particles like pet dander, dust mites and pollen get trapped in the carpet fibers so even regular vacuuming won’t remove them entirely.
 A better option is wood or laminate flooring.
 It allows for easy cleaning and easier breathing.